 About ArcWest Architects

 ArcWest Architects is a more recent addition to the Denver scene.
-Since 2006, ArcWest has created an impressive portfolio that includes ample restaurant design, as well as commercial, residential, warehouse, and corporate design.
-Founding partner Todd L. Heirls enjoys collaborating directly with senior management and uses his welding expertise to create custom steel details to directly add to a project.
+Since 2006, ArcWest has created an impressive portfolio that includes restaurant architecture, as well as commercial, residential, warehouse, and corporate designs.
+Founding partner Todd L. Heirls enjoys collaborating directly with senior management and uses his welding expertise to create custom steel details to add directly to a project.
 ArcWest’s other founding partner, Kevin H. Anderson, brings over 25 years of experience as a licensed Colorado architect.
+Together, Anderson and Heirls lead a company that is commended for its business ethics, high-performance designs, and its architectural contribution to Denver’s communities.
 ArcWest was named one of the top 19 best architects in Denver on Expertise.
-They don’t have the same scorecard as other Denver firms when it comes to ground-up builds for restaurant facilities, but their ability to renovate existing restaurants with fantastic outcomes keeps this firm on the list of important contributors.
+While the firm is still building its design portfolio in the restaurant architecture sector, its present renovation services and its ability to transform existing dining spaces into structures that answer to the sophisticated and modern needs of its patrons make it a promising player.

-ArcWest put their touch on what is considered one of the best Mexican restaurants in town — Patzcuaro’s on 32nd Street.
-With a modest $65k budget, ArcWest renovated the exterior without compromising the integrity of the original facade.
-Patzcuaro’s now has a storefront entry and window system that provides ample natural light and also offers a fresh yet historic look.
-The storefront of the kitchen was replaced and redone to include a serving window so “Taco Tuesday” could roll out To-Go orders, which is a great example of ArcWest’s knack for making simple functionality a part great design.
-Keeping in the tradition of ArcWest’s ability to enhance the potential of pre-existing spaces, ArcWest used their keen eye and functional sensibility to reimagine the edifice of a former and future brewing company.
-ArcWest architects provided planning, layout, and brewery design services for the new brewhouse and taproom inn “SoBo’s,” in the Denver antique district.
-The key was incorporating the essence of the historic foundation while adding new artistic elements to freshen up the vibe.
+ArcWest was commissioned by a local client who owns one of the best Mexican restaurants in town—Patzcuaro’s on 32nd Street.
+With a modest $65,000 budget, ArcWest renovated the exterior without compromising the integrity of the original façade.
+Patzcuaro’s now has a storefront entry and window system that lets in an abundance of natural light and also offers a fresh yet historic look.
+The storefront of the kitchen was replaced and redone to include a serving window so “Taco Tuesday” could roll out To-Go orders, which is a great example of ArcWest’s knack for making simple functionality a part of a great design.
+For another project, the firm keeps its tradition of enhancing the potential of pre-existing spaces.
+ArcWest used its keen eye and functional sensibility to reimagine the edifice of a former and future brewing company.
+ArcWest architects provided planning, layout, and brewery design services for the new brewhouse and taproom—SoBo’s—located in the city’s antique district.
+The key was incorporating the essence of the historic foundation while adding new artistic elements to freshen up the interior’s vibe.

 John Rowland and Sarah Broughton